German

 Bachelor of Arts (BA)

-If students choose to major or double major in German at Berkeley, they will enjoy an atmosphere that resembles that of an Ivy League setting, including the opportunity to study with world-famous professors and highly qualified graduate student instructors.
+If students choose to major or double major in German at Berkeley, they will enjoy opportunities to take small-group seminars taught by world-class professors and highly qualified graduate student instructors.

 Declaring the Major